sagemath/trac_to_gh/Issue 7199.md

 # Issue 7199: inefficiency of creation of sparse matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7199

 Original creator: zimmerma